Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Evaluation

 \subsection{Datasets}

-Our primary dataset is the ICDAR13.
-However, we compare our results against state of the art on the CVL dataset as well. \paragraph*{ICDAR13} The ICDAR13 dataset is introduced for the ICDAR 2013 competition on writer identification \cite{louloudis2013icdar}.
-It consists of four samples per writer, two of which are written in English while the two others are written in Greek.
-The dataset is composed of disjoint training (a.k.a experimental) and test (a.k.a benchmarking) sets.
-The training set consists of 100 writers and the testing set compromises of 250 writers.
-Example documents from ICDAR 2013 dataset can be seen in Figure \ref{fig:4_evaluation_1}. \paragraph*{CVL}The CVL dataset \cite{kleber2013cvl} (version 1.1) consists of 27 writers contributing to seven texts (one in German and six in English) in the officially provided train set.
-The test set compromises of 283 writers where each has copied five texts (one in German and four in English).
-Two of the document samples from this dataset is shown in Figure \ref{fig:4_evaluation_2}.
+Our primary dataset is the ICDAR 2013.
+However, we compare our results against the state-of-the-art on the CVL and KHATT datasets as well.
+These datasets contain documents written in English, Greek, German, and Arabic.
+Successful results on these datasets also show that the proposed pipeline is language independent. \paragraph*{ICDAR 2013}: The ICDAR 2013 dataset was introduced for the ICDAR 2013 competition on writer identification \cite{louloudis2013icdar}.
+It consists of four samples per writer, two of which are written in English, while the two others are in Greek.
+This dataset contains two disjoint train (a.k.a experimental) and test (a.k.a benchmarking) subsets.
+The train set consists of 100 writers, while the test set contains 250 writers.
+An example document from ICDAR 2013 dataset can be seen in Figure \ref{fig:img_5}. \paragraph*{CVL}: The CVL dataset \cite{kleber2013cvl} (version 1.1) consists of 27 writers contributing to seven texts (one in German and six in English) in the officially provided train set.
+The test set consists of 283 writers, where each writer has copied five texts (one in German and four in English).
+Figure \ref{fig:img_6} depicts one sample document from this dataset. \paragraph*{KHATT}: The KHATT dataset \cite{mahmoud2014khatt} used as a database for ICFHR 2014 \cite{slimane2014icfhr2014} Arabic writer identification competition.
+It consists of 1000 writers contributing to four samples.
+Two of which contain similar texts, while the other two were unique to each writer.
+The dataset is provided by three disjoint, i.e. writer independent sets, with a 4: 1: 1 ratio for train, test, and validation subsets, respectively.
+Along with two other datasets, a sample document image of this dataset is shown in Figure \ref{fig:img_7}.